 Encyclopedia & Handbook Entries

-Span, C. M., & Sanya, B.N. (forthcoming) Education and the African Diaspora.
+Span, C. M., & Sanya, B.N.
+(2019) Education and the African Diaspora.
 In J. Rury and E. Tamura, eds.
 The Oxford Handbook of History of Education.
 New York: Oxford University Press.

 Goel, K., Sanya, B.N., & Lin, C. (2016).
 Cultural Studies and Education in the Digital Age.
 In M. Peters (Ed.), Encyclopedia of Educational Philosophy and Theory (pp. 1–6).
 Singapore: Springer Singapore.

-In conversation with with Simone Browne: Tracking of Black Bodies and Electronic Monitoring
+- In conversation with Simone Browne: Tracking of Black Bodies and Electronic Monitoring

 States of Discretion: Black Migrating Bodies & Citizenship in the United States